zhi6w/terms/Terms/Terms/Common(en).md

 ### Your Content in Our Service

 Our service allows you to upload, download and store content, including but not limited to, information, text, graphics, videos, audios, or other material ("Content").
 You retain ownership of any intellectual property rights that you hold in that Content.
-When you upload, store, send or receive Content to or through our Service, you give Zhi Zhou and its service partners a worldwide license to host, store, upload and download this Content and only for the purpose of providing Service strictly to you and your use of the Content.
+When you upload, store, send or receive Content to or through our Service, you give SongLin Han and its service partners a worldwide license to host, store, upload and download this Content and only for the purpose of providing Service strictly to you and your use of the Content.
 We reserve our right at all times, but are not obligated, to remove or refuse to distribute any Content through the Service including your Content.

 ### Intellectual Property

 When the Service requires or includes downloadable software, this software may update automatically on your device once a new version or features become available to you.
 Some platforms may let you adjust your automatic update settings.

-Zhi Zhou gives you a personal, worldwide, royalty-free, non-assignable and non-exclusive license to use the software provided by Zhi Zhou as part of the Service.
+SongLin Han gives you a personal, worldwide, royalty-free, non-assignable and non-exclusive license to use the software provided by SongLin Han as part of the Service.
 You may not copy, modify, distribute, sell, or lease any part of our Service or included software, nor may you reverse engineer or attempt to extract the source code of the software, unless local laws prohibit those restrictions or you have our written permission.

 ### Modifying and Terminating Our Service